 The most famous New Year’s Eve tradition is called the ‘First-footing.’
 Here, the first visitor you welcome into your home should carry a gift for luck.
 Visitors often come bearing coal, shortbread, salt, black bun, and whiskey—a throwback to the Viking days.

 Sky Lanterns in Chiang Mai

 In Chiang Mai, you can send up your hopes, wishes, and New Year’s resolutions into the night sky.
 Head early to the Wat Phan Tao temple, where you can join the Buddhist monks in meditating and praying for a fruitful new year.
 As midnight approaches, even the monks stop chanting to join the rest of the crowds and release their own lanterns.
 See the sky filled with thousands of lanterns, each carrying an individual wish for the new year.

-Thinking of joining in these New Year’s festivities?
-Book your flight and tours now!3
+Join in these New Year’s festivities and book your flight and tours now!